baltimoreblacktechies/100daysOfCode-2022/100daysOfCode_dylan!/README.md

 a personal log by `dylan!`
 ---

+## Day 0

+Set up basic template for https://github.com/baltimoreblacktechies/100daysOfCode !
+I have ideas for how to extend this based off previous work I've done.

 ## Day 1

 Today I went to a Coffee and Code meetup at spark.
-I didn't really work too much during the time, but someone put me on to an [interview question]() which they said couldn't be solved in a line of code.
+I didn't really work too much during the time, but someone put me on to an [interview question](https://gitlab.com/enlighten-challenge/alphabet-soup) which they said couldn't be solved in a line of code.
 Lol, saying you **can't** do something is a sure-fire way of getting me to do it.
 Here's my line: